galaxykate/paripassu/paripassu-notes.md

 A list of events (Lu, Fowler)
 Social structures like economies, guilds, friend groups (Project Horseshoe, Koster) Bodies with holdable, wearable, habitable objects (EleVR)

+Everything is done in radians (we convert them to degrees for AFrame)